DataCorrupted/peter-site/content/home/about.md

 # Biography

-I am still an undergraduate student at ShanghaiTech University majoring Computer Science, looking forward to applying for a Ph.D. degree this year.
+I am a Ph.D. candidate in UC Davis.
+My focus now is in Security, software security and fuzzing to be more precise.
 Now I am interning in [Bytedance](https://bytedance.com/)'s security Lab, Shanghai.
+I have a submittd work on how to actively detect integer arithmetic errors using fuzzers.
+Since I haven't heart from the committee, I couldn't share more details with you.

+I have limited yet colorful personal life.
+My interes including archery, dogs and si-fi.
+My gf is still a null pointer so I can't reference her here.
+I will be in Shanghai until 29th, Aug.